These instructions will show you how to set up OpenVPN on a Chromebook.

 - Ensure Trust this certificate for identifying websites is checked, and then select OK.

-- You should now see University of Essex listed in Authorities.
-Select Done.
+- You should now see your CA listed in the Authorities tab (under the University of Essex folder).

 Step 3.2 Import the client certificate (client2.p12)

-- Now select the Your Certificates tab, and then select Import and Bind to Device...
+- Select the Your Certificates tab, and then select Import and Bind to Device...

 - Browse to where you extracted the certificate files and select the file named client2.p12, then select OPEN.

-If you're asked to enter a password do not enter anything, just leave the password field blank and press Ok.
+If you're asked t enter a password do not enter anything, just leave the password field blank and press enter.